mui/material-ui/docs/data/material/components/autocomplete/autocomplete-pt.md

 {{"demo": "Asynchronous.js"}}

 ### Pesquisar enquanto digita

-If your logic is fetching new options on each keystroke and using the current value of the textbox to filter on the server, you may want to consider throttling requests.

 Se a sua lógica estiver buscando novas opções em cada tecla pressionada e usando o valor atual da caixa de texto para filtrar no servidor, você pode querer considerar a limitação de solicitações.